Zettelkasten-Method/atom-plumber/README.md

 ![atom-plumber](https://cloud.githubusercontent.com/assets/9103375/20638523/2a99ab96-b35e-11e6-9463-1fb8165d73ee.gif)

 Requires [`plumber` to be installed](https://github.com/9fans/plan9port/) and available on your path.
-Also requires a valid [`plumbing` file](http://faq.surge.sh/plan9-plumber-plumbing-file/) so `plumber` can interpret the messages you're sending to it from Atom.
+Also requires a [`plumbing` file](https://gist.github.com/anonymous/6eb874ca9475449b25831c4ba9a25331) so `plumber` can interpret the messages you're sending to it from Atom.

 ## Usage